chef-boneyard/inspec-aws-old/docs/resources/aws_cloudtrail_trail.md

 ### be_log_file_validation_enabled

-The test will pass if the identified trail log file integrity validation is enabled.
+The test will pass if the identified trail has log file integrity validation is enabled.

     describe aws_cloudtrail_trail('trail-name') do
       it { should be_log_file_validation_enabled }